adityabilawar/HumanizerGPT/README.md

 # HumanizerGPT

 This project is a Essay/Code generator but has 0% AI detection.
-Tested with ZeroGPT, Quilbot AI detection, etc.
+Tested with ZeroGPT, Quilbot AI detection, etc. ***DISCLAIMER: The author does not endorse the use of this app for any unethical purposes***

 ## Tech Stack